 3. 1954 Brown v Board of Education of Topeka, Kansas

 5. 1995 Planned Parenthood v Casey

 7. 2003 Lawrence V Texas

-Judge James Boasberg’s rule against the pipeline was good for activists who tried so hard to stop the project from being built and for indigenous groups who were going to be affected by its construction.
+Judge James Boasberg’s rule against the pipeline was good for activists who tried so hard to stop the project from being built and for indigenous groups who would be affected by its construction.
 After all of these years of struggling with pipelines and other projects like fracking that have destroyed our environment, this triumph is significant.
-It feels great knowing that there are still some people out there fighting back.
+It feels great knowing that some people are still fighting back.

 Why do you think this is an issue?
 Do you believe it’s an issue?
 If so, why?
 Some people feel activist judges violate the separation of powers between different branches of government because they can override decisions made by elected officials such as the president or congress members.
 What do you think about this opinion?